Cyberneom/neom_media_player/README.md

 # neom_media_player
-Mediaplayer for functionalities like playing audio, video, and youtube videos.
+Mediaplayer for functionalities like playing video or youtube videos.